• News

-Friends of the Parks and Trails
+Friends of the Parks’ request

 Friends of the Parks and Trails’ executive director, Amy Gage, submitted the following statement to the City of Saint Paul Parks and Recreation Department on August 25, 2023, with the full support of the organization’s Board of Directors: